Developer-Autodesk/forge.learning/docs/viewer/extensions/panel.md

 // first, the Viewer contains all elements on the model, including
 // categories (e.g. families or part definition), so we need to enumerate
-// the leaf nodes, meaning actual instances on the model.
+// the leaf nodes, meaning actual instances of the model.
 The following
 // getAllLeafComponents function is defined at the bottom _this.getAllLeafComponents(function (dbIds) {